pzprovi/pzprovi.github.io/README.md

-# Subtitles Diving HTTP://subsdiv.info
+#   Diving HTTP://subsdiv.info
-Subtitles diving is web portal to seek and download bulgarian movie subtitles.
-Technologies we use: HTML5, JS, JQuery, React, Electron, Ant Design, WebAPI, Bootstrap, CSS, C#.Net, AI Translation, Machine Learning, Subtitles format - srt, Sors Movie Management App for some back-end things and GitHub for our files cloud and mirrors redirect business logic.
+  diving is web portal to seek and download bulgarian movie  .
+Technologies we use: HTML5, JS, JQuery, React, Electron, Ant Design, WebAPI, Bootstrap, CSS, C#.Net, AI Translation, Machine Learning,   format - srt, Sors Movie Management App for some back-end things and GitHub for our files cloud and mirrors redirect business logic.

 # DESCRIPTION
-Subtitles diving is a web portal for searching and download movie subtitles.
+  diving is a web portal for searching and download movie  .

 # Technologies
 Technologies we use (UI):